Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 Spring test

-Well-developed gluten gives pizza dough elasticity: if you press the dough gently with your finger, the depression in the dough should spring back to its original shape.
+Well-developed gluten gives pizza dough elasticity.
+To perform the spring test or what is also known as the poke test, you press the dough gently with your finger, the depression in the dough should spring back to its original shape.
 If it takes a lot of pressure to make a depression, the gluten is probably too tight, and the dough may need to rest for a few minutes.

 Windowpane test